 These flavorful chicken tenders are tossed in a delicious seasoning, coated in crushed saltine crackers, and fried to a beautiful golden brown!

 Some folks think of chicken tenders as “kid food.”
 But not at our house.
-We love to splurge on the deliciousness of a perfectly crafted fried chicken finger served with the perfect dipping sauce – like my honey mustard, ranch, or comeback sauce.
+We love to splurge on the deliciousness of a perfectly crafted fried chicken finger served with the perfect dipping sauce – like my honey mustard, ranch, comeback sauce, or this delicious fry sauce.

 But making them doesn’t have to be complicated.